Skip to main content

 15.1.2 Registration authority sponsors

-Sponsors will be identified by the trust, or the caldicott guardian as being suitable persons by virtue of their status and role.
+Sponsors will be identified by the trust, or the Caldicott guardian as being suitable persons by virtue of their status and role.
 Sponsors will be registered by an RA manager or RA agent on behalf of the trust in accordance with instructions given by the trust.
 Sponsors will be staff with sufficient seniority to understand and accept the responsibility required.
 Registration sponsors are responsible to the RA manager for the input of accurate information on CIM Requests, if CIM is unavailable sponsor may submit paper documentation.

 Sponsors are responsible for granting on behalf of the trust, who can access what healthcare information, ensuring that users are given the minimum appropriate level of access needed to perform their job.
 Sponsors will be held accountable by the trust for their actions.
 Sponsors are responsible to the trust to ensure only appropriate access to CRS applications is granted.